Ratboi10101/Japanese-Sengoku-Clans/README.md

-# Unciv-mod-example

-An example mod for Unciv, that adds one new Civilization.

-For information on how to build and use mods, please refer to [the setup instructions](https://yairm210.github.io/Unciv/Modders/Making-a-new-Civilization/)
+# Japanese Sengoku Clans Mod

+The mod that adds Sengoku clans to the game.
+Why?
+Why not?